Skip navigation

 ToxicologyMarine toxicology is the study of how pollutants and toxins impact the marine environment.
 This includes everything from algae to whales.
 Students will be introduced to the fundamentals of toxicology, including dose, exposure, and metabolism.
 Students will also engage in lectures and open discussions relating to major xenobiotics, current topics in marine toxicology (oil spills, harmful algal blooms, microplastics, etc.), molecular and analytical techniques, and experiential design.
 Lab activities will focus on experiential design and basic data interpretation.

-Prerequisites: 2 semester of biology and 2 semesters of chemistry or permission of instructor.
-5 credit hours.
+Prerequisites: 2-semester biology and 2-semester chemistry or permission of Instructor.
+5 Credit hours.

 Online courses will be 100% online and conducted through USM’s online learning platform, Canvas.
 Students are expected to have access to a computer and reliable internet connection and should expect a combination of synchronous and asynchronous content.